Jorge-Ortiz-Mata/bookstore-golang-postgres/README.md

 ## API Features

-This API works under the port 8000.Within this API you can do:
+This API works under the port 8000.
+Within this API you can do:

 ### Books endpoints